medinajorge/tidypath/README.md

 # Tidypath

-For people that have to compute and store a large variety of data.
+For people that have to compute and store a large variety of data and/or figures.

 ## Keep your files tidy!